JaylyDev/manhunt/README.md

 **The Speedrunner's goal** is to beat Minecraft, if they beat Minecraft or before the timer ends which you haven't got killed by hunter(s), the speedrunner wins.
 If the speedrunner died, they lose instantly.

 **The Hunter's goal** is to kill the speedrunner by the end of beating Minecraft or the timer ends.
 Hunter(s) has/have a compass which can track the speedrunner.
-Remember the compass works only in the overworld dimension, or last location if the speedrunner is in the Nether.
+Remember the compass works when a hunter and a speedrunner are both in same dimension.
 Also a reminder, hunter has unlimited life, each time they died they will receive a compass once they respawn.

 ## Downloads